puppetlabs/puppetdb/documentation/api/query/v4/environments.markdown

 This will return the name of the environment if it currently exists in PuppetDB.

-### URL Parameters / Query Operators / Query Fields
+### URL parameters / query operators / query fields

 This route supports the same URL parameters and query fields/operators as the '/pdb/query/v4/environments' route above.